-Plant DCS: The complete control, indication, annunciation and supervision of the electrical systems for the proposed power plant would be performed from the monitor through plant DCS for main power plant and 400 kV system.

-Synchronization Panel: A hardwired synchronizing panel, unit wise for both generators would be provided.
+Control System: The control system consisting of Distributed Control System that includes complete control, indication, annunciation and supervision of the electrical systems for the proposed power plant from the monitor through plant DCS for main power plant and 400 kV system.
+A hardwired synchronizing panel, unit wise for both generators would be provided.